allan2/dotenvy/README.md

-The easiest and most common usage consists on calling `dotenv::dotenv` when the application starts, which will load environment variables from a file named `.env` in the root directory; after that, you can just call the environment-related method you need as provided by `std::os`.
+The easiest and most common usage consists on calling `dotenv::dotenv` when the application starts, which will load environment variables from a file named `.env` in the current directory or any of its parents; after that, you can just call the environment-related method you need as provided by `std::os`.

 If you need finer control about the name of the file or its location, you can use the `from_filename` and `from_path` methods provided by the crate.